Nov05/Lambda-School-Data-Science/miscellaneous/2019-08-05 distribute python packages.md

 100%|█████████████████████████████████████████████████████████████████████████████| 4.17k/4.17k [00:01<00:00, 3.64kB/s]
 ```

-Check your package at TestPyPI
+Now you should be able to check the package at TestPyPI.

 <img src="https://github.com/Nov05/pictures/blob/master/pic001/2019-08-05%2021_06_04-TestPyPI.png?raw=true">